 The successful bidder should be notified promptly following acceptance of the tender or quotation with an alcatel letter.
-A copy is included at Appendix 6 available on the procurement page of the Intranet.
+A copy is available on the procurement page of the Intranet.

 All unsuccessful bidders should be notified promptly with an alcatel letter which must include the scores of the successful bidder against the individual unsuccessful bidders scores and a summary of reasons for the scores.
 The letter must also include a list of bid prices and bidders, although the names of the firms submitting bids should not be matched to the prices.
-A copy is included at Appendix 7.
 A suggested letter is available on the procurement page of the Intranet.